 Anacondas usually reside near bodies of water – marshes, swampy areas, and along sluggish-moving streams and rivers.
 When they’re on solid ground, they’re slow-moving and clumsy but in the water they are deadly.
 An anaconda can suspend itself just under the surface of the water waiting for prey while hidden from sight.
 The color and patterns on their body provide the ideal camouflage.
 Under human care, anacondas eat animals they consider prey, such as fish, rabbits, chickens, or small pigs; in the wild, apart from mentioned, it can be even caimans, deer, or jaguars.

 In the wild, anacondas prey on many different animals including:

-An anaconda can go long periods without eating and especially after consuming a large meal.
-This snake kills its prey by wrapping its thick muscular body around its prey and constricting until the animal dies.
-Many of the animals that this snake captures in the wild die from drowning as they try in vain to get loose from the snake’s powerful grip.
+An anaconda can go long periods without eating especially after consuming a large meal.
+This snake kills prey by wrapping their thick muscular body around the prey and constricting until the animal suffocates.
+Many of the animals that this snake captures in the wild die from drowning as, at times, anacondas pull their prey underwater after they’ve grabbed onto them.